 Environmental Attorney Patrice Simms, G. Rollie White Public Interest Scholar in Residence

-Patrice Simms, Vice President for Healthy Communities at Earthjustice, Co-founder of People over Plastic, and Visiting Professor at Harvard Law, will visit Texas Law as the Justice Center’s eleventh G. Rollie White Public Interest Scholar in Residence.
-During his time at the Law School, Simms will lead an environmental-justice focused panel discussion with Texas-based community advocates, participate in classes, meet individually with students and faculty, and talk with students over lunch about pursuing social justice in public interest, government, and academic settings.
+Patrice Simms, Vice President of Litigation for Healthy Communities at Earthjustice, Co-founder of People over Plastic, and Visiting Professor at Harvard Law, will visit Texas Law as the Justice Center’s eleventh G. Rollie White Public Interest Scholar in Residence.
+During his time at the Law School, Simms will lead an environmental-justice focused panel discussion with community advocates based in Texas and beyond, participate in classes, meet individually with students and faculty, and talk with students over lunch about pursuing social justice in public interest, government, and academic settings.

 About Patrice Simms: